Dave Barlow © Cleveland Naturalists’ Field Club. 3rd October 2018

 Speckled Wood ( Pararge aegeria)

-This species is well documented for its Northerly expansion.
+This specie is well documented for its Northerly expansion.
 It can be seen in practically any suitable habitat having three broods a year.

 Green Hairstreak (Callophrys rubi)

-A species that has gone in to decline over the past few years.
+Specie that has gone in to decline over the past years.
 Associated with gorse and bilberry, found in the spring, one generation per year.

 Red Admiral (Vanessa atalanta )